-There were no commercial paper borrowings outstanding as of December 31, 2020 and December 31, 2019.
-The weighted-average interest rate on commercial paper borrowings was 1.8% in 2020, 2.5% in 2019 and 2.0% in 2018.
+There were no commercial paper borrowings outstanding as of December 31, 2021 and December 31, 2020.
+No commercial paper borrowings were issued during 2021.
+The weighted-average interest rate on commercial paper borrowings was 1.8% in 2020 and 2.5% in 2019.

 In August 2019, AbbVie entered into an amended and restated \$4.0 billion five-year revolving credit facility that matures in August 2024.
-This amended facility enables the company to borrow funds on an unsecured basis at variable interest rates and contains various covenants, all of which the company was in compliance with as of December 31, 2020.
-Commitment fees under AbbVie's revolving credit facilities were insignificant in 2020, 2019 and 2018.
-No amounts were outstanding under the company's credit facilities as of December 31, 2020 and December 31, 2019.
+This amended facility enables the company to borrow funds on an unsecured basis at variable interest rates and contains various covenants, all of which the company was in compliance with as of December 31, 2021, Commitment fees under AbbVie's revolving credit facilities were insignificant in 2021, 2020 and 2019.
+No amounts were outstanding under the company's credit facilities as of December 31, 2021 and December 31, 2020.